Completing the Trolltunga Hike in Norway is one of the Top 100 Travel Adventures in the world. View the list and follow our mission to complete them.

 Trolltunga Tips & FAQ’s

 Start early.
-If you are planning to do this hike in 1 day, like most do, be sure to give yourself as much time as possible.
+If you are planning to do this hike in 1 day, as most do, be sure to give yourself as much time as possible.
 The earlier the better but be sure you do not start walking any later than 9 am.

 Take electrolytes with you.
 Or re-hydration sachets.
 We personally witnessed people suffering from extreme physical exhaustion when we were there because it was warm, they weren’t taking in enough water and were outside of their physical comfort zone.
 Our guide even shared stories of people having to be airlifted out from dehydration.
 This is easily preventable by drinking at least 2-3 liters of water each way and downing some electrolytes if it is warm out.